WebQit/docs/oohtml/docs/spec/subscript/README.md

 </div>
 ```

 The `this` variable within subscript is a reference to the script's host element.
-In addition, variables declared within the script are available only within the script, while global variables are always available across all scripts.
+In addition, variables declared within the script are available only within the script, and global variables are always available across all scripts.

 ```html
 <script>